-The restored beach has a stable berm between the active berm crest and the seawall's backstop (Figure 1-8, Figure 1-9, and Figure 1-10).
-The County beach access at the east end of the beach (Figure 1-11) has a sand slope leading inland.
+The restored beach has a stable berm between the active berm crest and the seawall's backstop (Figure 1-8, and Figure 1-9).
+The County beach access at the east end of the beach (Figure 1-10) has a sand slope leading inland.
 The full expanse of the restored beach and berm area is a public resource.
+Since the last maintenance effort in September 2021, the beach at Sugar Cove has stayed relatively stable at the western end but has deflated at the eastern end resulting in net erosion.